tsimkins/agsci.atlas/agsci/atlas/api/documentation/README.md

 This will show all Person objects that were last updated less than that number of seconds ago.

+## Lookup by Last Updated Time Range

+To query content last updated within a range of times, you can provide parameters of:

+ * `updated_min` - Beginning of the range
+ * `updated_max` - End of the range

+The value for that parameter should be in the ISO-8601 format:

+    YYYY-MM-DDTHH:MM:SS

+For example:

+    2016-07-01T00:00:00

+### Example

+These examples describe how to query content updated between 7/1/2016 and 7/31/2016.

+#### All Products excluding Person objects

+    http://[site URL]/directory/@@api?updated_min=2016-07-01T00:00:00&updated_max=2016-07-31T23:59:59

+#### All Person objects

+    http://[site URL]/@@api?updated_min=2016-07-01T00:00:00&updated_max=2016-07-31T23:59:59

 ## XML Data Schema

 [Documentation for the specific fields used in the XML output](schema.md)